 Thrilled to cap off the year with a few pieces of publication news!
 My latest essay titled “Utter, Earth” has been published in issue 94 of AGNI Magazine, a literary journal based out of Boston University.
+(Update: The piece has been selected to be part of Pushcart Prize XLVII: Best of the Small Presses 2023—a tremendous honour!)
 A bit about the issue:

 “Utter, Earth” is a curation of scientific extracts, organized in the fashion of a Rafil Kroll-Zaidi’s “Findings” from Harper’s (I love his interview with Tin House called “Findings is a Dolphin“), but a bit more focused around the goings and comings of the natural world.
 Within the piece you’ll find elephants and elephantnosefish and diabolical ironclad beetles and everything else in between.
 Here’s an excerpt: